ndlarsen/ndlarsen.github.io/_posts/2019-10-05-building-a-full-stack-web-application-part-1-introduction-and-setup.md

 ```

 ### Getting data
-I've generated som data at [mockaroo](https://mockaroo.com/) and if you want to use the same dataset as I am it is available [here](https://github.com/ndlarsen/fullstack-webapp-guide/blob/master/mongodb/users.json).
+I generated some data at [randomuser](https://randomuser.me/) and if you want to use the same dataset as I am it is available [here](https://github.com/ndlarsen/fullstack-webapp-guide/blob/master/mongodb-seed/users.json).

 ### Data structure
 Looking at the blob of JSON our data seems to be structured as below